gnebbia/pdlist/README.md

 This is a minimalist passive domain finder, the aim of this project is to have few dependencies, small code footprint and easily extensible.

-If you want to extend the code it is enough to add a module in the source/ package with a `parse(domains)` method.
+If you want to extend the code it is enough to add a module in the `source` package with a `def parse(domains)` method.